zalando-nakadi/kanadi/README.md

 types have had a good history when it comes to binary compatibility or lifecycle longevity).
 Although `Future` has its drawbacks, its ultra stable and portable across the Scala ecosystem.
 * Using another streaming library "X".
-Although there are other very good implementations of streaming libraries (such as [Monix](https://monix.io/)), [akka-stream](https://doc.akka.io/docs/akka/2.5/stream/index.html) is still the best when it comes to binary compatibility.
+Although there are other very good implementations of streaming libraries (such as [Monix](https://monix.io/)), [pekko-stream](https://pekko.apache.org/docs/pekko/current/stream/index.html) is still the best when it comes to binary compatibility.
 It also comes with a lot of support for monitoring.
 Note that interopting between streams is possible with any other stream that follows the [Reactive Streams](http://www.reactive-streams.org/) protocol.
-* Scala 2.11.x support since akka 2.6 does not support Scala 2.11
+* Scala 2.11.x support since pekko does not support Scala 2.11

 ### Current status